This article includes links which we may receive compensation for if you click, at no cost to you.

 Video is becoming an increasingly popular form of marketing and advertising, and many companies are setting up their own YouTube channels.
 Anyone who knows how to edit videos professionally can make money by selling this service.
 Popular software to use include

-HitFilm Express, which is free, or Adobe PremierePro (not free). iMovie is available for Mac users.
+HitFilm Pro, or Adobe PremierePro. iMovie is available for Mac users.
 If you also have professional filming equipment you know how to use well, you can make even more money by becoming a videographer and offer the full video creation package.

 You might think that carrying out research using the internet is a basic skill, but it can be time-consuming so many companies prefer to outsource their research instead.
 Wonder hires individuals who can complete research assignments for clients and pays them by the hour.
 To get approved, you must pass a reading comprehension test and then complete a practice assignment successfully.
 You’ll receive $50 for completing their training as well as the money from future assignments.